sut-ai/notes/notebooks/16_learning_a_decision_tree/index.md

 ## Decision Tree

-Decision \\(e_{ij}\\) trees are a type of machine learning algorithm used for making decisions on the value of a target variable based on the other attributes of our data.
+Decision trees are a type of machine learning algorithm used for making decisions on the value of a target variable based on the other attributes of our data.
 As an analogy of a tree, decision trees are consisted of a root, some branches(edges) and leaves.
 Every internal node in the tree presents us with a condition, and the branch is splitted in correspond to the different answers to the condition.

 There are two kinds of decision trees: